twcau/UpdateMyWindowsMachine/README.md

 ## <a name='Features'></a>Features

-- **Updates all supported software and components on your device with a single script**
+- **Updates your choice of supported software and components with a single script**
+    - Configuration to choose which kinds or combination of top-level updates you want to run.
     - **Automated Windows Updates**: Checks for and installs all available Windows updates, including security and feature updates.
     - **Microsoft Store App Updates**: Updates Microsoft Store applications using `winget`.
     - **Microsoft Office Updates**: Detects and updates Microsoft Office installations, closing running Office apps as needed.